 Is your group of teen girls 16 and over?
 Then they can volunteer at a Habitat for Humanity construction site.
 I did this several times in my early 20s and really liked it.

 Pssst: here are 17 more productive teenage activities at home.

 What’s cool about hosting a teen craft party?
 Everyone leaves with something!
 Here’s tons of teen party craft ideas that have pretty cheap supplies.
 Decide on one or two, get supplies, and invite your teen's group of girl friends over for some craft time!

 28. Figure Out Each Person’s “Colors” or Season

 When I was a kid, I had my “colors” done.
 It helped me with getting dressed for the last few decades – that’s because it turns out that each person's complexion and eye colors and overall tones lends itself to certain color palettes over others.

 Use this free tool, colorwise.me, to take turns uploading pics of each other and figuring out what color palette you are.

-Wow – so many cool and cheap ways for your teen and their friends to enjoy some together, right?
+Wow – so many cheap and fun activities for your bored teen and their friends to enjoy some together, right?
 I’d love to hear your own ideas for things to do with teenage friends when bored.
 You might just make someone’s day who’s searching for this exact thing!

 Latest posts by Amanda L. Grossman (see all)